 It's all a question of adaptation time.

-What difficulties can be encountered during the diversification process?
+What difficulties can be encountered when diversifying?

 Food diversification can cause a number of difficulties.

-Introducing your child to solid foods can be a source of stress for parents who are afraid of choking.
+Introducing your child to solid foods can be a source of stress for parents, who are afraid of choking.

 Yes, the risk of choking is present, as it is at any age in life.